bdenney/phase-1-map-find-filter-reduce-practice/find-filter-map.md

 # Extra Practice for Find, Filter, Map

+## This will work differently from a lab!
+Just print out your results in console.log()!

+---

 - Create a function called `findMichael` that returns an array of the movies in `HALLOWEEN_MOVIES` that contain the string `Michael Myers`.
 You **must** use `array.filter()`!

 - Create a function called `newHalloweenMovies` that takes one argument called that is a year.
 Return an array of all movies that were released **after** the given year.
 You **must** use `array.filter()`!